 Adding a move to the mix of toddler, tween, or teen drama?
-Let’s face it: Changing schools, leaving friends, and abandoning a childhood bedroom have the potential to make the process of relocating difficult — if not downright traumatic.
+Let’s face it: Changing schools, leaving friends, and abandoning a beloved childhood bedroom have the potential to make the process of moving with kids difficult — if not downright traumatic.
 But it doesn’t have to be that way.

 First of all, kids are resilient and eminently adaptable — which is not to say it’ll be smooth sailing all the way.
-But grownups have the power to help minimize the tears and fears that often arise while moving with kids.
-Keeping in mind every child and every family situation is different, take a look at our top nine tips for making relocating with family as painless as possible for everyone involved.
+But grownups have the power to help minimize the tears and fears that often arise in the middle of moving with family.
+Sure, every child and every family situation is different, but take a look at our top 12 tips that make relocating with kids as painless as possible for everyone involved.

 From picking a new house to packing up treasures, enlist your kids as part of the team — it’s a family event, after all.

-Here are a few ways to get them involved:
+Here are a few ideas for moving with family and getting them involved:

-- Give them a vote as you look for a home in your new town.
+- Give your children a vote as you look for a home in your new town.
 This can be as simple as looking at photos online together as you narrow down your search or taking them along to tour new homes.
 Find out what their dream rooms would look like.
 How about the yard?
 Have they always wanted a treehouse?
 Is a swimming pool on their wish lists?
 Ask their opinions, hear their pros and cons, and consider their views when making your selection.
 Do keep the dream-house exercise in the realm of reality, though; you don’t want to end up disappointing your kids if you can’t deliver the hillside castle with ponies and an amusement park out back.

 - Send them to their rooms — with a few boxes to pack.
-Giving your kids ownership of their part of the move — again, age appropriately, of course — helps them feel like they’re a part of the process and can make for an easier transition.
+Giving your kids ownership of their part of the move — again, age-appropriately, of course — helps them feel like they’re a part of the process and can make for an easier transition.
 Do the same at the other end: Have them take the lead on unpacking in their new room.
 Find out where they’d prefer to hang pictures and posters and how best to arrange the furniture.

 |Pro Tip: Advise the kids to keep the lovies out of the moving boxes.
 Stuffed bears and penguins belong in a carry-on backpack or otherwise in hand at all times.
 The last thing you want is for that precious cargo to get stowed away in a moving truck or container.|

 If you’re moving for work, negotiate moving family with you and include a visit to your new city as part of your relocation package.
 Make a mini-vacation out of the trip and explore the area — particularly sites with kid-friendly activities like parks, playgrounds, and the nearest ice cream shop.
 When they’re familiar with places of interest in their new town, your children will feel more at home when you get there for good.

 Turn that tearful “goodbye” into a cheerful “see you soon!”
 Everybody loves having something to look forward to — it’s why we count the days until Christmas starting in July and have half-birthday celebrations in the summer.
 Apply the same anticipation to planning a trip back to your old town.
 Your kids will be comforted knowing there’s a visit on the calendar.
 It’s always soothing in times of stress to turn to old friends, so keeping them close in their hearts is the next best thing.
 And, in the meantime, encourage your kids to stay in touch via email or even old-fashioned letters.
 (Remember how fun it was to have a pen-pal?)

 As you’re winding down time in your old home and getting closer to moving day, the transition period will likely involve lots of unexpected moments: friends dropping in to wish you well, neighborhood going-away parties, and, inevitably, the occasional meltdown of one of your children — or you.
 Build in some buffer time to allow for these unplanned delays.
 And consider PODS portable moving containers, which allow you to take all the time you need.
 Literally.
 Because the containers are just outside in your driveway until you schedule them to be picked up and transported to your new home, you have the flexibility to move at your own pace.
 The best part?
 That means you can keep your focus on your kids throughout the process.

-Visit our Containing the Chaos blog for more great moving tips to keep your family sane.
+Visit the PODS Blog for more great moving tips to keep your family sane.
 You also might want to check out these family-friendly neighborhoods in a few sought-after cities.
 Even if you’re not moving to one of these destinations, you’re sure to find some valuable information to help with your move and your home search:

 - Family-Friendly Neighborhoods in Miami